Expert Tips For Traveling To Europe For More Fun, Less Stress

 7. Research Top Sights on Your List

-Everyone has their wish list of “must see’s” and “must do’s” when traveling.
+Everyone has their wish list of “must-sees” and “must-dos” when traveling.
 To avoid disappointment, research the days and hours of operation for the places high on your list.
 For example, some museums are closed on Mondays or Tuesdays, and some popular markets are only open once a week.
+You could use AI to look into this, too, but be forewarned that its information might not always be up-to-date.
+I use the “trust but verify” approach to get information from AI, then check individual websites to verify details like current hours of operation.

 Consider creating a spreadsheet to record the information you gather when checking days and hours of operation.
 Doing so can help you map out your itinerary, day by day, to match what’s open on certain days.